garethcheyne/BuildDataversePCFSolution/BLOG.md

 If you're like me and prefer writing code to wrestling with build configurations, I think you'll find this tool as useful as I do.
 And if you find ways to make it even better, please let me know - I'm always looking for ways to make my future self's life easier!

 Feel free to reach out if you have questions, suggestions, or just want to chat about PCF development.
-You can find me on GitHub or through the issues section of the BuildDataverseSolution repository.
+You can find me on GitHub or through the issues section of the BuildDataversePCFSolution repository.

 *Last updated: July 27, 2025*

 ---

 *Ready to transform your PCF development workflow?
-Visit the [BuildDataverseSolution GitHub repository](https://github.com/garethcheyne/BuildDataverseSolution) to get started today.*
+Visit the [BuildDataversePCFSolution GitHub repository](https://github.com/garethcheyne/BuildDataversePCFSolution) to get started today.*